 Terms of Reference

-The Group will be composed of 20 experts from diverse and relevant disciplines and interested parties reflecting the multi-stakeholder nature of ocean literacy and taking into consideration geographical and gender balance.
-Experts will be selected following a call to Member States and partner organizations and suggestions from the IOC Secretariat.
-The Group of Experts will elect its Chair and Vice-chair.
+The IOC Group of Experts on Ocean Literacy (GE-OL) is composed of experts nominated by IOC Member States responding to a call by circular letter detailing the GE-CD membership.
+[UK]

 The Group of Experts will advise on and, where applicable, will contribute to the implementation, coordination, and evolution of the IOC Ocean Literacy Plan of Action (IOC/A-33/4.4.Doc(1)) through:

 improved coordination of ocean literacy activities implemented across regions;

-identification of synergies with relevant groups, including but not limited to UNESCO Sectors, international organizations, academic institutions, NGOs, relevant networks, and private sector associations;
+identification of synergies with relevant groups, including but not limited to UNESCO Sectors, Traditional Owners, Civil Society Organizations, [Australia] international organizations, academic institutions, NGOs, relevant networks, and private sector associations;

 support the assessment and monitoring progress of ocean literacy across Member States;

+ensuring the coordination of the work of the Group of Experts with the Group of Experts on Capacity Development, with a particular focus on aligning the IOC Ocean Literacy Plan of Action 2026-2030 with the IOC Capacity Development Strategy 2023–2030;

+assisting the IOC Secretariat in developing a longer-term mechanism for coordinating ocean literacy and capacity development related priorities and actions across the IOC.
+[UK]

-The Group of Experts will participate, with the support of the IOC Secretariat, in ocean advocacy and diplomacy initiatives to advance ocean literacy and policy decisions, paying particular attention to priority groups, such as youth and SIDS;
+The Group of Experts will participate, with the support of the IOC Secretariat, in ocean [UK] diplomacy initiatives to advance ocean literacy and policy decisions, paying particular attention to priority groups, such as youth and SIDS;

 The Group of Experts can be called upon to advise Member States and relevant stakeholders when support is required to implement and deliver ocean literacy initiatives, as appropriate.